andygeiss/esp32/README.md

 Build your own toolchain to develop, test, build and finally deploy a Golang controller to your ESP32 device.

+## Why Go?
+Arduino is super easy!

+The [Arduino IDE](https://www.arduino.cc/en/Main/Software) sure is easy to use.
+But lets talk about maintainability at complicated projects like "Implementing a Robot with X sensors, WiFi and MQTT"?
+I simply want to ensure that the functionality of my code is working BEFORE flashing the ESP32.

 ## Examples

-Look at the following [ESP32 LED Blink Example Code](https://circuits4you.com/2018/02/02/esp32-led-blink-example/):
+Look at the following Arduino [ESP32 LED Blink Example Code](https://circuits4you.com/2018/02/02/esp32-led-blink-example/):

     #define LED 2